"A man is only as good as his word."

 Keeping Agreements

-The Bully makes agreements he has no intention of keeping.
-He uses promises as manipulation—saying whatever gets him what he wants, then breaking his word without remorse.
+The Bully makes agreements he never intends to keep.
+He uses promises as manipulation.
+He says whatever gets him what he wants, then breaks his word without remorse.
 The Wimp makes agreements he can't keep because he's afraid to say no. He overcommits, then disappoints everyone including himself.
-The Mature Warrior makes fewer agreements, but keeps them all.
+The Mature Warrior makes fewer agreements but keeps them all.

 Keeping agreements requires:

-Clarity: Understand what you're agreeing to before you commit.
+Clarity: Understand what we're agreeing to before we commit.
 Ask questions.
 Get specific about who does what, by when, and how.

-Honesty: Only agree to what you can and will do.
-Say no when you need to, even when it's uncomfortable.
+Honesty: Only agree to what we can and will do.
+Say no when we need to, even when it's uncomfortable.

-Follow-through: Do what you said you'd do, when you said you'd do it, how you said you'd do it.
+Follow-through: Do what we said we'd do, when we said we'd do it, how we said we'd do it.
 No excuses.

-Communication: If circumstances change and you can't keep an agreement, communicate at once and renegotiate rather than breaking it.
+Communication: If circumstances change and we can't keep an agreement, communicate immediately and renegotiate rather than breaking it.

-Accountability: Take full responsibility when you break an agreement.
+Accountability: Take full responsibility when we break an agreement.
 Acknowledge the impact.
 Make amends.
 Learn from it.

-Your word is your bond.
+Our word is our bond.
 Keep it sacred.